skyflowapi/skyflow-iOS/README.md

 )
 ```
 `Note`:
-- `token` is optional only if it is being used in invokeConnection()
 - To apply a redaction to a token group as part of the detokenize call, use `tokenGroupRedactions` on `Skyflow.RevealOptions` (passed to `reveal(callback:options:)`) rather than on the individual `RevealElementInput` - see [Step 4: Reveal data](#step-4-reveal-data).
 If not provided, the vault-configured default redaction is applied.
 Supported redaction values are `PLAIN_TEXT`, `MASKED`, `REDACTED` and `DEFAULT`.